Laurent-Désiré Kabila: Association with Che Guevara

 Kabila met Che Guevara for the first time in late April 1965 where Guevara had appeared in the Congo with approximately 100 Cuban men who envisaged to bring about a Cuban-style revolution to overthrow the Congolese government.
 Guevara assisted Kabila and his rebel forces for a few months before Guevara judged Kabila (then age 26) as "not the man of the hour" he had alluded to, being too distracted and his men poorly trained and disciplined.
 This, in Guevara's opinion, accounted for Kabila showing up days late at times to provide supplies, aid, or backup to Guevara's men.
 Kabila preferred to spend most of his time at local bars or brothels instead of training his men or fighting the Congolese government forces.
 The lack of cooperation between Kabila and Guevara contributed to the suppression of the revolt in November that same year.

 In Guevara's view, of all of the people he met during his campaign in Congo, only Kabila had "genuine qualities of a mass leader"; but Guevara castigated Kabila for a lack of "revolutionary seriousness".
 After the failure of the rebellion, Kabila turned to smuggling gold and timber on Lake Tanganyika.
 He also ran a bar and brothel in Kigoma, Tanzania.

 Marxist mini-state (1967–1988)

 In 1967, Kabila and his remnant of supporters moved their operation into the mountainous Fizi – Baraka area of South Kivu in the Congo, and founded the People's Revolutionary Party (PRP).
 With the support of the People's Republic of China, the PRP created a secessionist Marxist state in South Kivu province, west of Lake Tanganyika.

-The PRP state came to an end in 1988 and Kabila disappeared and was widely believed to be dead.
-While in Kampala, Kabila reportedly met Yoweri Museveni, the future president of Uganda.
+The PRP state came to an end in 1986 and Kabila disappeared and was widely believed to be dead.
+While in Kampala, Kabila reportedly met Yoweri Museveni, who later became president of Uganda.
 Museveni and former Tanzanian President Julius Nyerere later introduced Kabila to Paul Kagame, who would become president of Rwanda.
 These personal contacts became vital in mid-1990s, when Uganda and Rwanda sought a Congolese face for their intervention in Zaire.